 Narrowband IoT arose as the mobile industry’s response to non-cellular LPWAN and as such, offers advantages that these proprietary technologies aren’t able to provide.
 First of all, NB-IoT operates within an ecosystem that is well-recognized and consistent throughout the globe.
-Secondly, thanks to a high level of standardization, NB-IoT proves to be interoperable across locations, vendors and network operators.
+Secondly, thanks to a high level of standardization, NB-IoT proves to be interoperable across locations, vendors and both mobile or mobile virtual network operators (MVNOs).
 Moreover, it offers end-to-end quality of service (QoS) assurance and uses licensed spectrum to provide greater reliability and performance (think ultra-low latency and higher data rates which are parameters critical for such IoT applications as healthcare and road safety).
 Lastly, significantly better network scalability of cellular LPWAN technologies breaks down the problem of installation capacity upgrades.

 Before we go into further details on the technical specifications and possible real-life applications of NB-IoT, it is necessary to dispel possible misunderstandings that may be due to a number of different names that the technology goes by.